Code-Institute-Submissions/rpaulnarcis-rpnarcis-milestone2/README.md

 About Us Page<img src="assets/images/About Us wireframe.png">
 ### **Features:**
 #### Features presented across the project
 - Navbar - Responsive, toggles to a hamburger menu at a width of 575 pixels.
-All links are a bright pink but go to a dark pink once clicked.
+All links work when clicked.
 There are links to all of the pages as well as a sign-in/sign-up button.
 The main logo acts as a link back to the home page.
+- There is a submission email form at the bottom of the Packages page.
 - Footer comprises social links, contact information, as well as hours of operation.
 - Consistent images are used throughout the project, which gives it a humane feel and helps to invoke user emotions.
 All images are relevant to the content.
 - The contrast of fonts between header and proceeding text, both Roboto and Exo help bring the page to life.